Itasca Community College

 - Percent students of color: 13.1%

 Class Act (for students interested in education); engineering; psychology; wildland firefighting; natural resources, power generation, pulp and paper, geographic information systems, strategic security studies

-Itasca Hall has two residence halls on campus.
+Two residence halls available on campus.
 Itasca Hall is made up of six-person suites comprised of triple, double and single bedrooms within each suite.
 All suites have a kitchen area, along with bathroom and bedroom space.
 Housing in Wenger Hall is on the third floor of the Engineering Center.
 Each room houses three students with a private bedroom.
 There is a community area with kitchen on one end of the building.

 Itasca Community College has an open admissions policy.
 This means: